-This activity center functions as a Regional Center character consisting as a local point for several neighborhoods with a concentration of activities such as general retail, commercial, professional office, higherdensity housing, and appropriate public and open procesures exists properly the byte. density housing, and appropriate public and open space uses easily accessible by pedestrians.
-The primary land uses include: townhomes, condominiums, apartments, health care facilities, retail and commercial, office institutional, entertainment and cultural facilities, park and recreational facilities, and public and civic facilities at a density of up to 120 dwelling units per acre.
+This activity center functions as a Regional Center character consisting as a local point for several neighborhoods with a concentration of activities such as general retail, commercial, professional office, higher-density housing, and appropriate public and one process uses active concertible by density housing, and appropriate public and open space uses easily accessible by pedestrians.
+The primary land uses include: townhomes, condominiums, apartments, health care (acilities, retail and commercial, office institutional, entertainment and cultural facilities, park and recreational facilities, and public and civic facilities at a density of up to 120 dwelling units per acre.
 1. Preserve single family residential; 2.
-Consolidate DeKalb County facilities on existing site and establish a Government Center; 3.
-Develop a regional Employment Center on the Roberds site; 4.
+Consolidate DeKalb County lacilities on existing site and establish a Government Center: 3, Develop a regional Employment Center on the Roberds site; 4.
 Anticipate long-term redevelopment of aging multi-tamily housing stock; 5.
-Preserve and expand greenspace; 6.
-Redevelop the Kensington MARTA Station area as a mixed-use community; and 7.
+Preserve and expand greenspace; 6, Redevelop the Kensington MARTA Station area as a mixed-use community; and 7.
 Develop mixed-use along community; and 7.
 Develop mixed-use along Memorial Drive and Covington Highway to create a 24-hour community.